 Meanwhile, Brett decides to keep the card until the end of the second year to take advantage of the travel benefits again, and adds Amy as a supplementary cardholder.

 Amy can continue to earn rewards points to Brett’s account and take part in AMEX cashback offers, while waiting out her 18-month period and applying for other non-AMEX cards.

 Eventually, Brett decides to close his AMEX account when Amy signs up again as a new customer, getting another big sign-up bonus.
 Amy can now add Brett as a supplementary cardholder to her account while Brett now waits out his 18-month period.

-3. Keep separate Flybuys and Woolworths Rewards accounts
+3. Keep separate Flybuys and Everyday Rewards accounts

 Flybuys will regularly dish out 10,000 Flybuys Points for meeting a predetermined spend at Coles over four weeks — this could be worth 5,000 Velocity Points when there is a 15% bonus transfer promotion.

 On the other hand, I’ve received offers as high as 9,000 Everyday Rewards points for spending $60 on groceries online over two weeks — equal to 4,500 Qantas Points when transferred.
 You can see how these bundles of points can add up if you both get targeted for them, multiple times a year.

 One valid strategy is to keep you and your partner’s Woolworths and Flybuys accounts separate, especially if you live in the one household.
 This means not linking them together to a single Flybuys or Everyday Rewards membership.

 As our ‘Guide to maximising supermarket reward points’ explains in more detail, leaving one of the accounts alone for a while means it should eventually get targeted for better offers with a lower minimum spend, so you can earn the bonus points without increasing your usual spend levels too much.